XuanxiangHuang/chk-fxpr/RFxpl-Xreason/RFxpl/README.md

 # RFxpl

-SAT-based Random Forests eXplainer as the Checker
+Random Forests eXplainer as the Checker

 ### Usage